How to use the hardware compatibility list (HCL)

 qubes-hcl-report <qube-name>, where

 <qube-name> is the name of the qube in which the generated HCL files will be saved.

 You are encouraged to submit your HCL report for the benefit of further Qubes development and other users.
 When submitting reports, test the hardware yourself, if possible.
 If you would like to submit your HCL report, please copy and paste the contents of the HCL Info

 .yml file into an email to the qubes-users mailing list with the subject

 HCL - <your machine model name>, or create a post in the HCL Reports category of the forum.
 Pasting the contents into the email or post has the advantage that members of the mailing list and the forum can see the report without downloading and opening a file.
 In addition, new forum members are unable to attach files to posts.

 Please include any useful information about any Qubes features you may have tested (see the legend below), as well as general machine compatibility (video, networking, sleep, etc.).
 Please consider sending the HCL Support Files

 .cpio.gz file as well.
 To generate these add the

 --support command line option.

-.cpio.gz file to the public mailing list.
+.cpio.gz file on a public mailing list or forum.